Trustpilot 4.5 star average rating on over 38,000 reviews for Freedom Debt Relief

 When shopping for health insurance, it's tempting to focus exclusively on costs, but this could backfire.
 If you choose a plan that's affordable but doesn't cover the services you need, you may have to pay for these entirely out of pocket.
 Focus first on essential coverage options before looking at the price.
 You also want to make sure the providers you normally work with are covered under the insurance plan.

-For most people who don't get health insurance or use the COBRA option through their employer, shopping for new health insurance happens during annual open enrollment, which usually runs from Nov.
+Many people get health insurance through their employers or by using the COBRA option through their former employer.
+But if you purchase your health insurance through Healthcare.gov, you’ll shop for new health insurance during annual open enrollment, which usually runs from Nov.
 1 to Jan.
 15 each year.
 This lets you choose your coverage for the following year.
-You can view available plans at Healthcare.gov.
+Note that some states with their own healthcare exchanges have slightly different windows.

 Choosing the right care providers could also help you save money on healthcare.
 Some hospitals and doctors charge more than others.
 If you need a specific treatment and it's not an emergency, you can shop around with a few different providers.